 Choosing the right soil/potting medium for your Venus flytrap is the most crucial aspect of successfully repotting one.
 Venus flytraps are native to the bogs of North and South Carolina and are accustomed to an acidic, nutrient-poor growing medium.
 Using standard potting soil or nutrient-enhanced mixtures will burn the Venus flytraps and kill them quickly.

 When repotting a Venus flytrap, a standard carnivorous plant soil mixture should be used.
 You can either mix one yourself or look for Venus flytrap potting soil to achieve this.
 If you are mixing the soil yourself, a 1:1 mixture of unenriched peat moss and perlite is ideal.
 The peat moss provides the acidity that Venus flytraps require, while the perlite helps to retain moisture.

 Choosing the Right Pot

 Proper insulation is also important for Venus flytraps.
-When grown indoors insulation is less of a concern as they can be temperature controlled more easily, but typically leaving extra room around the rhizomes so that the potting medium can buffer them from extreme heat or cold is a good idea.
-A minimum of two inches of potting medium around the edges of the rhizomes is recommended for optimal insulation which may mean choosing a larger pot for your Venus flytrap.
+When grown indoors insulation is less of a concern as they can be temperature-controlled more easily, but typically leaving extra room around the rhizomes so that the potting medium can buffer them from extreme heat or cold is a good idea.
+A minimum of 2 inches of potting medium around the edges of the rhizomes is recommended for optimal insulation.
+This may mean choosing a larger pot for your Venus flytrap.
 In most cases, plastic pots are best for Venus flytraps.